Terranex/docker-cas/README.md

 `$ ./docker-cas/run.sh`

+You can also add the optional params for the HTTP & HTTPS ports(Default ports are 8000 and 8500 respectively.):

+`$ ./docker-cas/run.sh 8080 8443`

 This will start your CAS server container.
 To view the log run(`Ctrl+C` to exit):

 `docker logs -f common-auth-cas`